w3f/Grants-Program/applications/paid.md

 ![PAID Protocol](./paid_protocol.png)

-This image explains the process of a workflow registration that can be used with **DID:PAID**.
+This image explains the process of build/register and verify **DID:PAID** Identifier, since of PAID Smart Agreements Protocol.

 A DID Method / **DID:PAID** workflow looks like: